KLiang0712/CLOUDCV0712/README.md

 My goal is to use this portfolio to expand further with other portfolios and skills to add such as software development.

 Note:<br>
-This portfolio primarily focuses on Web Development.<br>
+This portfolio primarily focuses on all current and future subjects learned<br>
+in the Web Development program of TECH I.S. which is subject to long-term occasional updates.<br>
 Other large-scale subjects are likely to be planned for other portfolios in the future.

 # Content